rameenrafia2007/AirlineManagementSystem-JavaProject/README.md

-# Airline Management System 🛫
+# Airline Management System-OOP Project

 A desktop-based **Airline Management System** developed in **JAVA** using **Object-Oriented Programming (OOP)** principles and the **Model-View-Controller (MVC)** architecture.
 This system allows Admins and Passengers to manage flights, bookings, and schedules in a clean, modular, and maintainable way.

----

 ## **Features**